SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    TypeName.propertyName; someInstance.dynamicType.propertyName;
    just plain old propertyName if you're already at a type level in that type (likewise for methods in the methods chapter)
+.. type properties *must* have an initializer or a getter/setter, because there's no "+ initialize" during which to init them otherwise